HumanCellAtlas/dcp-community/rfcs/text/0000-bundle-definition.md

 1. As a data consumer who develops analysis tools (*e.g.* a clustering algorithm), I would like to browse, query, and get alignment data from the DSS so that I can use it as testing data during development.
 1. As a data consumer who is a computational biologist, I would like to get expression matrices from the DSS so that I can compare against data I already have.
 1. As a data consumer who is a biologist, I would like to get expression matrices from the DSS so that I can see the expression profile of &lt;my gene of interest&gt; in &lt;my cell type(s) or organ(s) of interest&gt;.
-1. As a data consumer who is a computational biologist, I would like to know what reference data was used to generate processed data in the DSS and I would like to be able to get it for myself so that I can compare with my own research.
+1. As a data consumer who is a computational biologist, I would like to know what reference data was used to generate processed data in the DSS and I would like to be able to get it for myself so that I can process/analyze my own data with the same references as HCA DCP data.

 ## Scientific "guardrails" [optional]